-Blind Square (iOS): Blind Square is a GPS app designed specifically for persons who are blind
+Blind Square (Blind Square on iOS): Blind Square is a GPS app designed specifically for persons who are blind

-Coggle (free Android, iOS, Mac, Windows): Input ideas and create and edit connections between them.
+Coggle (free Coggle on Android, Coggle on Mac, Coggle on Windows): Input ideas and create and edit connections between them.

-TapTapSee (free; (Android, iOS): Photograph an object and the app identifies the object with a text description.
+TapTapSee (free; (TapTapSee on Android, TapTapSee on iOS): Photograph an object and the app identifies the object with a text description.

 Scanning with Mobile Devices:

-ABBYY TextGrabber (Android, iOS): Photograph printed materials and the app’s OCR (optical character recognition) technology transforms images with text into regular text.
+ABBYY TextGrabber (ABBYY TextGrabber on Android, ABBYY TextGrabber on iOS): Photograph printed materials and the app’s OCR (optical character recognition) technology transforms images with text into regular text.
 The text can be read using VoiceOver, copied into a reading app, or translated to other languages.

 Text Reading Apps: